jkaewprateep/random_distribution/README.md

 sample random distribution you should know

 1. It self learning from previous random result from the same node created.
-2. Time vary is external variables for random function for time ago, they discoverd that random function should not including time as parameter it create some shared distribution value as result.
+2. Time vary is external variables for random function for time ago, they discoverd that random function should not including time as parameter it create some shared distribution value as result. 🧸💬 If we want random from single node or remote program we often use ```time % value``` that is because client connect with one source or the clock.
+3.

 ```
 import tensorflow as tf